MicrosoftDocs/mixed-reality/mixed-reality-docs/best-practices-for-working-with-unity-and-visual-studio.md

 ## Expose C# class variables for easy tuning

 There are two ways to expose class variables.
 The recommended way to do so is to add the [SerializeField] attribute to your private variables.
-This allows them to be accessed from the editor but not programatically exposed.
+This allows them to be accessed from the editor but not programmatically exposed.
 The other option is to make C# class variables public to expose them in the editor UI.

 Both approaches make it possible to easily tweak variables while playing in-editor.
 This is especially useful for tuning interaction mechanic properties.